Deep Learning Enabled Semantic Communication Systems: System Model and Problem Formulation

 The goal of the system is to minimize the semantic errors while reducing the number of symbols to be transmitted.
 However, we face two challenges in the considered system.
 The first challenge is how to design joint semantic-channel coding.
 The other one is semantic transmission, which has not been considered in the traditional communication system.
 Even if the existing communication system can achieve a low BER, several bits, distorted by the noise and beyond error correction capability, could lead to understanding difficulty as the partial semantic information of the whole sentence might be missed.
 In order to achieve successful recovery at semantic level, we design semantic and channel coding jointly in order to keep the meaning between $\hat {\bf s}$ and $\bf s$ unchanged, which is enabled by a new DNN framework.
 The cross-entropy (CE) is used as the loss function to measure the difference between $\bf s$ and $\bf \hat s$, which can be formulated as

-where $q(w_i)$ is the real probability that the $i$-th word, $w_i$, appears in estimated sentence $\bf s$, and $p({w_i})$ is the predicted probability that the $i$-th word, $ w_i$, appears in sentence $\hat {\bf s}$.
-The CE can measure the difference between two distributions.
-Through reducing the loss value of CE, the network can learn the word distribution, $q(w_i)$, in the source sentence, $\bf s$, which indicates that the syntax, phrase, the meaning of words in context can be learnt by the network.
+where $q(w_l)$ is the real probability that the $l$-th word, $w_l$, appears in estimated sentence $\bf s$, and $p({w_l})$ is the predicted probability that the $i$-th word, $ w_i$, appears in sentence $\hat {\bf s}$.
+The CE can measure the difference between two probability distributions.
+Through reducing the loss value of CE, the network can learn the word distribution, $q(w_l)$, in the source sentence, $\bf s$, which indicates that the syntax, phrase, the meaning of words in context can be learnt by the network.
+Besides, jointly designing and training semantic-channel coding can make the whole network learning the knowledge for the specific goal.
+In other words, the channel coding can pay more attention in protecting the semantic information related to transmission goal while neglecting other irrelevant information.
+Separately designing will make channel coding addressing all information equally.